cataclysmbnteam/Cataclysm-BN/doc/LUA_SUPPORT.md

 9. It checks consistency of loaded data (validates values, warns about iffy combinations of values, etc.)
 10. (R) For every mod on the list that uses Lua, it runs the mod's `main.lua` script (if present)

-As such, we only have 3 scipts to place mod's Lua code into: `preload.lua`, `finalize.lua` and `main.lua`.
+As such, we only have 3 scipts to place a mod's Lua code into: `preload.lua`, `finalize.lua` and `main.lua`.
-The differences and intended use case will be explained below.
+The differences between the 3 and their intended use cases will be explained below.

 You can use only one script, two or all three, depending on your needs.

-When executing hot-reload, the game repeats the step marked with (R), so if you want the code you're working on to be hot-reloadable, put it into `main.lua`.
+When executing hot-reload, the game repeats the step marked with (R).
+That means if you want the code you're working on to be hot-reloadable, put it into `main.lua`.

 ### preload.lua
 This script is supposed to register event hooks and set up definitions that will then be referred by game JSON loading system (e.g. item use actions).
+Note that you can registers them here, and define them in some later stage (e.g. in `main.lua` to allow hot-reload to affect your hooks).

 ### finalize.lua
-This script is supposed to allow mods to modify definitions loaded from JSON after copy-from has been resolved, but for now there is no API for this.
+This script is supposed to allow mods to modify definitions loaded from JSON after copy-from has been resolved, but there is no API for this yet.

 TODO: api for finalization